sebastiencaille/sky-lib/testcase-writer/README.md

 	...
 }
 ```
-The Selectors and Parameters are created though factory methods, which have business-oriented namings.
+The Selectors and Parameters are created though factory methods, which have a business-oriented naming.
 The method parameters can be used to provide mandatory information.
 The setters of the type returned by the factory can be used to provide optional information.
 ```